 This is the plan for developing the Ops Block Area at Grafton Underwood Airfield.
 North is to the upper left in this view.

 The initial phase of development will commence with the purchase and securing the buildings on the Museum site.
 This will be followed by rehabilitation of the Ops Block building, installing utilities, construction and fitting out of the Group offices Nissen Hut as a Visitor Center and Museum offices, as well as creation of a car park.

 Later phases envision construction of a second Nissen Hut in the space identified as the "S-2 (INTEL) BUILDING" and fitting it out as display and work space, while the remaining Nissen Hut locations will be considered for future development.

 A distant view to the north-northwest of the Operations Block (Nissen huts obscure most of it).
 The Nissen huts in the foreground house the Station H.Q.
 Offices.

 The Ops Block in October 2022 with 70+ years of forest growth cleared away.
 Photo taken from the Station H.Q. offices Nissen hut foundation.

 A closer view, with a slightly more Northwesterly view direction.

 The Nissen hut housing Station H.Q. offices was located on the near foundation, and the farther foundation is the base of the Nissen hut which was used for the Finance Office, and others.

 A close-up view in the Northeasterly direction.

-NOTE: To enable prompt and accurate mail delivery, review the address format information provided by the Royal Mail⇗ (click on Best way to write a UK address on the page for an illustration).
+U.K. MAIL NOTE FOR US SENDERS: To enable prompt and accurate mail delivery, review the address format information provided by the Royal Mail⇗ (click on Best way to write a UK address on the page for an illustration).
 Put your return address on the BACK (click on Remember to include a return address on the Royal Mail page for an illustration).